 So far I have not found any images of similar armlets being worn and only one other example of Polisi Istimewa in the collection of Museum Bronbeek but that has a very different form and look!My version looks quite a lot like the Japanese armlets that were worn in Indonesia during WW2.

-My small collection of revolutionary badges from the Indonesian War of Independence is on loan in museum Bronbeek but when I come across an interesting example I still tend to buy them, in this blog I will show 3 of these.
+My small collection of revolutionary badges from the Indonesian War of Independence is on loan in museum Bronbeek but when I come across an interesting example I still buy them, in this blog I will show some of these.

 In most cases the story behind them is lost and even the meaning of the badge can be difficult to trace as there is very little literature on this subject.

 The Republic Indonesia had their own formally organised and uniformed army the TNI (Tentara Nasional Indonesia) during the war for independence.
 The Siliwangi Division is one of the best known divisions from that war and was considered an elite unit within the TNI.
 This cloth badge came from the estate of a Dutch Para who was killed in action in 1949 but I’ll leave the rest of that story for another time.

 Bronbeek museum has an identical badge with only a different serial number.

-The last badge for now is from the PKI, the Communist party of Indonesia that had a history from long before the War of Independence, starting in 1914 but also was very active in the Independece period and remained so until it was banned in 1965.
+The next badge is from the PKI, the Communist party of Indonesia that had a history from long before the War of Independence, starting in 1914/1920 (depending on source) but also was very active in the Independece period and remained so until it was banned in 1965.
 Next to a political group they were also active in the war.

-The amount of different badges give a view how widespread the oppostion against the colonial rule was and how many different political and religious groups formed that resistance.
+The amount of different badges gives a view of how widespread the opposition against the colonial rule was and how many different political and religious groupings formed that resistance.